lyteword/chspurgeon-tod/volume-3/psalm-57.md

 (d) Upon heaven.

-3\.The fixedness of the heart upon these objects, denotes—
+3\.
+The fixedness of the heart upon these objects, denotes—

 (a) Singleness of aim.